altocodenl/TODIS/readme.md

         current
          symbol
 ```
-- Based on the current configuration and the current symbol, the machine does three things:
+- The combination of the call (the current configuration) and the message sent through it (the symbol of the tape) generates a response, which consists of the following:

-1. Write something to the tape (optionally).
+1. Write something to the tape.
-2. Move the tape to the left or right (optionally).
+2. Move the tape to the left or right.
-3. Change to another state of mind (optionally).
+3. Change to another state of mind.
 4. Go back to 1.

 Now, because what the machine does depends on the current configuration and the current symbol in the tape, the operation of the machine is *conditional* to the state of the system, which is no more and no less than its data.
 The machine will choose to do X or to do Y depending on the data already there.
 This *choice* between branches is the essence of conditionals (and in older computer literature, conditionals were called *branching*).

 And, equally importantly, the machine needs to go back to step 1, to repeat the process endlessly.
-So there's an unstoppable sequence at work, operating on conditions.
+So there's an unstoppable *sequence* at work.

-The way I prefer to picture computation is like a yin yang process, where there's energy that produces change constantly.
+The way I prefer to picture computation is like a yin yang process, where there's a permanent energy flow that constantly produces change.
 The change is determined by the current situation of the whole.
-The change comes in, changes the whole a bit, and based on that change, a new change happens.
+Given the current situation, a new change takes place.
+That change modifies the situtation into a new one, different but still very related to the previous one.
+Based on the new situation, a new change comes in.
+The process keeps on repeating endlessly.

 ```
 reality -> change -> new reality -> new change...
 ```

-This also connects DIS to life forms through the concept of [dissipative structures](https://en.wikipedia.org/wiki/Dissipative_system), but I digress.
+This perspective also connects DIS to life forms through the concept of [dissipative structures](https://en.wikipedia.org/wiki/Dissipative_system), but I digress.

 The other two elements of computation, loops and errors, are niceties much in the same way as a roof and electricity are nice.
 Not absolutely essential for human life, but making it much easier and extending its capabilities.
-The essence of loops is conditional repetition; the essence of errors is conditional jumps.
+The essence of loops is conditional repetition; the essence of errors is conditional jumps through many levels.

 Let's go back to the first element, the call as sequence, and understand it in more detail.
 We define **a call to be a list of calls**.
 This is no sleight of hand.
 In a DIS, every call is ultimately implemented by other calls.
 Almost invariably, a single call triggers multiple downstream calls, cascading down to the tiniest operations at the CPU level.
-At that point, the software people (the author included) shrug, declare "[here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)", and leave those details to the hardware engineers.
+At that point, the software people (the author included) shrug, declare "[here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)", and leave those details to the hardware makers.

-Alternative names for this *call as list of calls* are *program*, *function*, *flow*, *procedure* or *sequence*.
+Alternative names for *call as list of calls* are *program*, *function*, *flow*, *procedure*, *operation*, *definition* or *sequence*.
 They all refer to the same concept.
+We'll go with *sequence*.

+The sequence of a call is then *the list of calls that will be made when the call receives a message*.
+Since every call must receive a message, the sequence is also concerned with sending the right messages to the right calls.
+For doing this, the sequence uses both the message received by its call, as well as other calls.

-Interestingly enough, we've seen that a variable substitution can be understood as the most basic form of call.
+A variable substitution can be understood as the most basic form of call.
 For example:

 ```
 "copy of widget count" @ "widget count"